 What is Kratom?

-Kratom is not new.
+Kratom is not new, used both as a drug in New Hampshire and around the world.
 In fact, Kratom has been used as a form of pain relief for hundreds of years.
 According to the National Institute on Drug Abuse (NIDA), kratom “is a tropical tree (Mitragyna speciosa) native to Southeast Asia, with leaves that contain compounds that can have psychotropic (mind-altering) effects”.
 NIDA goes on to explain that kratom can be taken “as a pill, capsule, or extract.
 Some people chew kratom leaves or brew the dried or powdered leaves as a tea.
 Sometimes the leaves are smoked or eaten in food.
 Kratom can cause effects similar to both opioids and stimulants.
 Two compounds in kratom leaves, mitragynine and 7-α-hydroxymitragynine, interact with opioid receptors in the brain, producing sedation, pleasure, and decreased pain, especially when users consume large amounts of the plant.
 Mitragynine also interacts with other receptor systems in the brain to produce stimulant effects”.
 Users tend to experience stimulant effects when taking kratom in smaller doses.

 Why is Kratom Dangerous?